You can use an imported Docker Container template or a Docker Compose YAML file as a custom template in the Containers for vRealize Automation.

 Verify that Containers for vRealize Automation is enabled in your supported vRealize Automation deployment.

-Log in to the vRealize Automation console as a container administrator.
+Log in to vRealize Automation as a container administrator.

 For information about the YAML format used by vRealize Automation service REST APIs, see vRealize Automation API Reference.